 Soil Reaction (pH)

 Collected soil samples were subjected to analysis of soil pH, EC, and organic carbon.
 The variability in soil pH in the study area was found to be between 7.02 and 8.36 in terms of soil pH, with a mean value of 7.95.
 The minimum pH value (7.02) was recorded in the soils of Amritpur village, located at 85.139984° E longitude and 25.907875° N latitude.
 However, the maximum pH value (8.36) was noticed in Chahra Kalan village, situated at 85.392082° E longitude and 25.889468° N latitude.
 Among the blocks, Chahra Kalan exhibited the highest mean pH value of 8.18, whereas the lowest mean value of 7.49 of soil pH was recorded in the Rajapaker block presented in Fig. 2.
 Out of the 139 soil samples, 94.96% of the soil samples were found to be alkaline in nature (pH > 7.5), while only 5.04% of the samples exhibited a neutral reaction.
+(Include the probable reason).
 The high soil pH was also recorded; the study done in Muzaffarpur district found it mostly alkaline in nature, as previously reported [24, 34].
 Soil pH reflects the acidic or alkaline nature of the soil and has a crucial impact on the accessibility of nutrients for plant growth [27].
 Similar results were also reported by several Scientists [3, 22].

 Electrical Conductivity EC (dSm⁻¹),

 The electrical conductivity (EC) of soils were analysed denoted as total soluble salts in Vaishali district, which ranged from 0.11 to 2.48 dS m⁻¹, having a mean value of 0.31 dS m⁻¹ and a standard deviation of ±0.24.
 The result showed among the different block levels, where Mahua recorded the highest mean value of Ec 0.36 dS m⁻¹, whereas the lowest mean value of 0.21 dS m⁻¹ was reported from the Rajapaker block, as shown in Fig. 3.
 The total analyzed sample accounted for 97.84% falling under the normal category (EC < 1.0 dS m⁻¹), while 1.44% of the samples exhibited slightly saline nature across the study area.
 However, a small proportion, accounting for 0.72% of the samples, were identified as saline.
+(Include the probable reason).
 A similar view of the electrical conductivity was also reported in the adjoining district of the Ganga river [22, 35].
 Similar results were also obtained in the study conducted at the Paroo and Sarai blocks of the Muzaffarpur district [23].

 Organic Carbon Status